jekymin8232/vitalguardai-com/README.md

 Ultimately, the goal is not to promote any single technology, but to contribute to the development of resilient, infrastructure-independent communication ecosystems that can support both civilian and scientific missions across diverse operational environments on Earth and beyond.

+**Offline AI can be developed and deployed by teams of just three to five people while still achieving world-class capabilities.
+This is possible because the foundations, architectures, and design principles required for such systems already exist.**